maoosi/spritz.js/README.md

 >
 > --
 >
-> ***Why rewritting everything from scratch?***
+> ***Why rewriting everything from scratch?***
 >
-> *In order to propose better perfomances and support (by using a Canvas drawing approach instead of CSS only), images responsivity (by using a syntax close to the new HTML5 "picture" element), and more flexibility for designing animations (through a chainable API with timers).*
+> *In order to propose better performances and support (by using a Canvas drawing approach instead of CSS only), images responsivity (by using a syntax close to the new HTML5 "picture" element), and more flexibility for designing animations (through a chainable API with timers).*

 ## Features